Sebastián Montoya: 2022

 Montoya tested an endurance racing car for the first time during the 2021 FIA World Endurance Championship rookie test.

 Montoya made his endurance debut during the 2022 IMSA SportsCar Championship, partaking in selected rounds for DragonSpeed Racing alongside his father.
 He was initially supposed to partake in the 2022 24 Hours of Daytona during late January, but was scrapped due to his clashing commitments in the Formula Regional Asian Championship.

 2023

-Montoya is set to partake in the 2023 European Le Mans Series, driving for DragonSpeed USA in the LMP2 category alongside his father again.
+Montoya competed in the 2023 European Le Mans Series, driving for DragonSpeed USA in the LMP2 category alongside his father again.
+He finished seventh in the standings.